What is an Emergency Fund?

 The general rule of thumb is to have enough to cover three to six months of expenses.
-To calculate how much this would be, track your spending for one month to see about how much you should aim to have in your emergency fund.
+To calculate how much this would be, track your spending for one month.
+That's how much you should aim to have in your emergency fund.
 Once you have your goal, you can start small.
 Even having a few hundred dollars can get you out of sticky situations.
 Read more about finding the best savings strategy.

 How Do I Start Saving?

 Once you’ve tracked your monthly expenses, set a savings goal and write it down.
 Then stick to it.
 Automating savings will help you put money away before you can spend it.
-Some employers offer an option to put a percentage of your paycheck into a savings account in addition to a checking account.
+Some employers offer a direct deposit option to put a percentage of your paycheck into a savings account in addition to a checking account.
 If this is an option, putting away even 5-10% of every paycheck can add up quickly.